dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 ## What libraries are used to do this?

-- [Token Transformer](https://www.npmjs.com/package/token-transformer): To convert Figma Tokens to style dictionary token format, we use this for Android and iOS.
-We use sd-transforms for web.
-- [sd-transforms](https://github.com/tokens-studio/sd-transforms): The simplest way to convert tokens from Figma Tokens to style dictionary format.
-Unfortunately only works for web right now.
+- [sd-transforms](https://github.com/tokens-studio/sd-transforms): Converts tokens from Figma to Style Dictionary format.
 - [Style Dictionary](https://amzn.github.io/style-dictionary/#/README): To read our base tokens and output them in different formats.
 - [NPM](https://www.npmjs.com/): To install dependencies needed for this repo and deploy our NPM package.
 - [Gradle](https://gradle.org/): To package and deploy our Android tokens.